deamme/laco/README.md

 You can dispatch routing related actions and get them logged in the debugger and routing now also works with time travel.

 The general API is similar to [React Router](https://github.com/ReactTraining/react-router).
-Check out more about react routing [here](https://github.com/deamme/laco/tree/master/packages/laco-react-router) and inferno routing [here](https://github.com/deamme/laco/tree/master/packages/laco-inferno-router).
+Check out more about Laco React routing [here](https://github.com/deamme/laco/tree/master/packages/laco-react-router) and Laco Inferno routing [here](https://github.com/deamme/laco/tree/master/packages/laco-inferno-router).

 ## Testing
 Testing using [tape](https://github.com/substack/tape):